bmarrdev/android-DecoView-charting/README.md

 Configuring animation
 ===

-Animating the movement when moving the current position of a data series is done using the built in Android Interpolator class.
+Animating the movement when moving the current position of a data series is done using the built-in [Android Interpolator classes](http://developer.android.com/reference/android/view/animation/Interpolator.html).

 This allows you to set a range of different movements and even use your own algorithm to control the rate of change.

-It is possible to set the Interpolator class used at two points.
-The first opportunity is you can set the Interpolator when you add the data series.
+It is possible to configure the Interpolator class used at two different stages.
+The first opportunity is you can set the Interpolator when you initially add the data series.
+If you set the Interpolator at creation all animations for that data series will use the Interpolator you specify, unless you override the Interpolator when creating a DecoEvent.

 ```java
 decoView.addSeries(new SeriesItem.Builder(Color.argb(255, 218, 218, 218))